 7 rue Ignace Spies, 67600 Sélestat, France

-Even with its low prices, the hotel still offers upscale amenities like a sauna, fitness center, and wine bar.
+This pet-friendly hotel won’t cost you a fortune in the Alsace region.
+Despite its low prices, the hotel still offers upscale amenities like a sauna, fitness center, and wine bar.
 The hotel’s restaurant has excellent Alsatian specialties as well.

 Mid-Range Hotels in Sélestat